 Maintaining high efficiency serves two purposes.
 It decreases power dissipation in the power supply, reducing the need for heat sinks and thermal design considerations and it decreases consumption of current for battery powered applications.
-Reduced current drawn from a battery increases the devices operating time, particularly in hand-held devices.
+Reduced current draw from a battery increases the devices operating time, critical in hand-held devices.

-There are mainly two loss terms in switching converters: conduction losses and switching losses.
-Conduction losses are simply the power losses due to VI or I2R.
+There are mainly two loss terms in switching converters: static losses and switching losses.
+Static losses are simply the power losses due to VI or $I^2R$ .
 For example, power is dissipated in the high side switch during the on cycle.
-The power loss is equal to the high-side MOSFET R{DS(ON)} multiplied by the RMS Switch Current squared (I{SW}2).
-During the off cycle, the low-side N-Channel MOSFET conducts, also dissipating power.
-Similarly, the inductor's DCR and capacitor's ESR also contribute to the I2R losses.
+Power loss is equal to the high side MOSFET $R{DS(ON)}$ multiplied by the RMS Switch Current squared ( $I{SW}^2$ ).
+During the off cycle, the low side N-Channel MOSFET conducts, also dissipating power.
+Similarly, the inductor's DCR and capacitor's ESR also contribute to the $I^2R$ losses.
 Device operating current also reduces efficiency by the product of the quiescent (operating) current and the supply voltage.
-The power consumed at 1 MHz frequency and power loss due to switching transitions add up to switching losses.
-A free wheeling Schottky diode is recommended to use in parallel with synchronous N-MOSFET to improve the efficiency.